Yejashi/obsidianNotes/Class/Fall 2024/COSC530/Final Exam Review.md

 **Chime:** Unit of time to execute one convoy
 - For vector length of n, requires m x n clock cycles

+A **lane** is a sub-unit within a vector processing unit that can execute operations on one element of a vector.